 If you want to protect your network against the dangers of service outages and equipment loss, check out the new IAM-6.
 It's 2-6 times faster than the IAM-5 and fully compatible with your existing IAM/TMonXM software and database.

 Register now to receive a sneak peek at the new IAM-6 … "The IAM-6: Specifications and Technical Overview."

-It's 1:02 AM on Thursday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 3:26 PM on Tuesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.